xenith/django-base-template/README.md

 - nose and django-nose
 - pylint, pep8, and coverage

-Any of these options can added or removed as you like after running django-admin.py startproject.
+Any of these options can added, modified, or removed as you like after creating your project.

 ## How to use this template to create your project ##